 I went on the hunt for a similar Metal Lamp Guard at my local Lowe’s and Home Depot, but no luck.
 They seemed to have every lamp guard you could imagine, but not the perfect one I was looking for.

 I started searching the Internet, and I found the perfect PENDANT COVERING on a website called Life and Home.

 I removed my old lamp shade and I noticed the silver part that the light actually screws into would stick out like a sore thumb if I left it “as is.”
 I decided to spray paint it oil rubbed bronze to match the new pendant lamp cage.

-After the spray paint dried, I screwed the new PENDANT LAMP CAGE on the existing light, added an EDISON STYLE BULB ( this is totally not necessary but I thought it added to the INDUSTRIAL FARMHOUSE STYLE PENDANT LIGHT that I was trying to achieve).
+After the spray paint dried, I screwed the new pendant lamp cage on the existing light.
+I then added an edison style light bulb ( this is totally not necessary but I thought it added to the INDUSTRIAL FARMHOUSE STYLE PENDANT LIGHT that I was trying to achieve).

 I love the way it turned out!
 For very little money and time, I was able to change the entire style of this light and make it the perfect DIY Industrial Farmhouse Pendant light.

 To see more budget friendly projects like this, check out my other Home Projects.